kubestellar/kubestellar/docs/content/v0.20/pre-reqs.md

     At the end of the install make sure that the OCM CLI, clusteradm, is in your path.

 - helm - to deploy the kubestellar and kubeflex charts
+- kubectl - to access the kubernetes clusters
+- docker (or compatible docker engine that works with kind)

+## For running the examples

 - kind - to create a few small kubernetes clusters
-- kubectl - to access the kubernetes clusters
+- argocd - for the examples that use it

 ## For Building KubeStellar